 The following actions help prevent the spread of COVID-19, as well as other coronaviruses and influenza:

 Most people who become ill with COVID-19 will be able to recover at home.
 Some of the same things you do to feel better if you have the flu — getting enough rest, staying well hydrated, and taking medications to relieve fever and aches and pains — also help with COVID-19.

-As we continually learn more about coronavirus and COVID-19, it can help to reacquaint yourself with some basic information.
+As we continue to learn more about coronavirus and COVID-19, it can help to reacquaint yourself with some basic information.
 For example, understanding how the virus spreads reinforces the importance of mask wearing and physical distancing.
 Knowing how COVID has impacted people of all ages may reinforce the need for everyone to adopt health-promoting behaviors.
-Knowing how long the virus survives on surfaces can guide how you clean your home and handle deliveries.
 And reviewing the common symptoms of COVID-19 can help you know if it's time to self-isolate.

 Coronaviruses are an extremely common cause of colds and other upper respiratory infections.
 SARS-CoV-2, short for severe acute respiratory syndrome coronavirus 2, is the official name for the coronavirus responsible for COVID-19.

 If you are at increased risk for serious illness from COVID-19, you need to be especially careful to avoid infection.
 You may have questions about your particular condition or treatment, how it impacts your risk of infection and illness, and what you need to do if you become ill.
 Your doctor is best equipped to provide individual advice, but we provide some general guidelines, below.

 The risk of serious illness from COVID-19 increases steadily with age, especially for those with underlying medical problems.
 According to the CDC, adults of any age with the following conditions can be more likely to get severely ill from COVID-19: